plmedition/ResponseApp/README.md

 # ResponseApp
-Application to provide all kind of responses
+Application to provide all responses